- TAX INFO

 CAUTION:You must look at your real estate tax bill to decide if any nondeductible itemized charges, such as those listed above, are included in the bill.
 If your taxing authority (or lender) does not furnish you a copy of your real estate tax bill, ask for it.

-CAUTION:If you elected to deduct state and local general sales taxes on line 5b, you cannot deduct new motor vehicle taxes on line 7.
+- You elected to deduct state and local general sales taxes on line 5b, or

 One example of a fee you can include on line 1 of the worksheet is the 3.75% document fee when registering a title with the Delaware Division of Motor Vehicles.
 The fee is 3.75% of the purchase price.

 New motor vehicle.
 A new motor vehicle is any of the following.
 The original use of the vehicle must begin with you.